calmofthestorm/starsector/README.md

-Rather than attempt to produce a single parse tree that agrees on all edge cases, this project takes a layered approach consisting of a structure parser for the entire file, a headline parser , and properties/planning parser that currently uses Orgize.
+Rather than attempt to produce a single parse tree that agrees on all edge cases, this project takes a layered approach consisting of a structure parser for the entire file, a headline parser, and properties parser that currently uses Orgize.
 Orgize can also be used to fully parse the contents of a headline.

 Org mode itself does not operate on a parse tree.
 Commands are written to operate on raw text, which makes it possible for different commands to interpet